thegrumpys/odop/client/docs/Help/DesignTypes/e_spring.md

     5   Close_Wound_Coil
     6   User_Specified

 For an extension spring, the end type directly impacts calculation of Hook\_Deflect\_All, End\_ID, Extended\_End\_ID, L\_End and L\_Extended\_End.
 Other variables are impacted indirectly.

 Full\_Loop implies a loop matching the diameter of the coil body.
 The distance from the last body coil to the inside of each hook (loop) is equal to the inside diameter of the body.

 75%\_Loop implies a shortened hook (loop) where the inside of the hook (loop) falls 75% of an inside diameter from the end of the body.
 Hook stresses are calculated based on body diameter in the hook (loop).

 When End\_Type is set to one of the standard (non User_Specified) selections, the quantities described above as "directly impacted" will be set by the program from values contained in internal tables.
 When the value of End\_Type is User\_Specified, the constants described above as "directly impacted" may be set by the user with the numeric entry field.

-More precise treatments of extension spring end types are available in the sources listed in the [Spring Design References](/docs/Help/SpringDesign/references.html) section of the documentation.
+More precise treatments of extension spring end types are available in the resources listed in the [Spring Design References](/docs/Help/SpringDesign/references.html) section of the documentation.

 &nbsp;

  - [Design Types](/docs/Help/DesignTypes)
  - [Spring Design Topics](/docs/Help/SpringDesign)